 A: In the first three years of employment, nurses must complete 20 hours of professional learning in one of three designated areas of study, as required in N.J.A.C.
 6A:9B-12.3 and 12.4.
 All three designated areas of study must be completed by the end of the first three years of employment.

 Q: Will the school Professional Development Plan be submitted to the district office?

 A: As in the past, school Professional Development Plans will continue to be submitted to the district office for incorporation into the district plans.
 The superintendent or his/her designee will review all school-level plans, or plan summaries, and include a narrative on school-level professional learning needs in the district Professional Development Plan.

 Q: Will the district Professional Development Plan be submitted to the Department?

 A: District Professional Development Plans are no longer submitted to the Department for review.
 Beginning with the 2013-14 school year, the superintendent will oversee the development and implementation of the district plan and the local board of education will review the plan for fiscal impact.
 The district's Professional Development Plan will be retained on file in the district and can be used as documentation for the district's Quality Single Accountability Continuum review.

-Q: Will the Department provide templates for districts to use in developing their 2014-15 plans?
+Q: Will the Department provide Professional Development Planning templates for districts to use this year in developing their plans?

-A: The Department is developing optional plan templates to assist educators in planning professional development for 2014-15 that meets the new regulatory requirements.
+A: The Department has developed optional plan templates to assist educators in planning professional development that meets the new regulatory requirements.
 These plan templates are not mandated.
 Rather, districts may elect to use or modify any of the templates provided by the Department or they may create their own templates.
-The following plan templates will be posted online, as they are developed:
+Please visit http://www.nj.gov/education/profdev/ipdp/ to find the following:

 Q: May superintendents maintain the Local Professional Development Committee to assist in developing the district Professional Development Plan?